ADGEfficiency/adgefficiency.github.io/_posts/2022-11-19-typical-year-forecasting-electricity-prices.md

 ![Typical year forecast using the mean as a statistic.]({{ "/assets/typical-year/f4.png" }})

-We can see that this typical year forecasting is selecting months with higher prices - including more of the tasty price spikes that makes the NEM so interesting for battery storage.
+Typical year forecasting based on both the mean and the variance is selecting months with higher prices - including more of the tasty price spikes that makes Australia's National Electricity Market (NEM) so interesting for battery storage.

 # Evaluating the Typical Year Forecast

-Let's return to our original motivating example, with our additional estimate using our typical year forecast based on using the mean (show as 2052 in green):
+Let's return to our original motivating example, with an additional estimate of our project cumulative savings using our typical year forecast based on using the mean (show as 2052 in green):

 ![Typical year forecast using the mean as a statistic.]({{ "/assets/typical-year/f5.png" }})